12si27/DDSP-SVC/README.md

 UPDATE: python 3.8 (windows) + cuda 11.8 + torch 2.0.0 + torchaudio 2.0.1 works, and training is faster.
 ## 2. Configuring the pretrained model
-- Feature Encoder (choose only one):

- (1) Download the pre-trained [**ContentVec**](https://ibm.ent.box.com/s/z1wgl1stco8ffooyatzdwsqn2psd9lrr) encoder and put it under  `pretrain/contentvec` folder.
+UPDATE:  ContentVec encoder is supported now.
+You can download the pretrained [ContentVec](https://ibm.ent.box.com/s/z1wgl1stco8ffooyatzdwsqn2psd9lrr) encoder instead of HubertSoft encoder and modify the configuration file to use it.

-(2) Download the pre-trained [**HubertSoft**](https://github.com/bshall/hubert/releases/download/v0.1/hubert-soft-0d54a1f4.pt) encoder and put it under `pretrain/hubert` folder, and then modify the configuration file at the same time.
+- **(Required)** Download the pretrained [**HubertSoft**](https://github.com/bshall/hubert/releases/download/v0.1/hubert-soft-0d54a1f4.pt)   encoder and put it under `pretrain/hubert` folder.
-- Vocoder or enhancer:

-Download the pre-trained [NSF-HiFiGAN](https://github.com/openvpi/vocoders/releases/download/nsf-hifigan-v1/nsf_hifigan_20221211.zip) vocoder and unzip it into `pretrain/` folder.
+-  Get the pretrained vocoder-based enhancer from the [DiffSinger Community Vocoders Project](https://openvpi.github.io/vocoders) and unzip it into `pretrain/` folder
 ## 3. Preprocessing

 Put all the training dataset (.wav format audio clips) in the below directory: